 - Working with journalists and public relations professionals to generate the visibility, public support, and financial support that such cases often require

-Having served as the Chief Spokesperson for the plaintiffs in such nationally-famous cases as: The American Sanctuary Movement Case; The Karen Silkwood Case; The Three Mile Island Case and the Iran Contra case – all of which generated widespread national news media attention as well as international media attention, Dan is available to serve as the Press Relations Spokesperson in important Civil Rights and public justice cases.
-He has always had extremely positive relations with journalists - since he pioneered The Right of American News Journalists to Protect Their Confidential News Sources and successfully represented The New York Times in THe Pentagon Papers Case.
+Having served as the chief spokesperson for the plaintiffs in such well-known cases as: the American Sanctuary Movement Case; the Karen Silkwood Case; The Three Mile Island Case and the Iran Contra case – all of which generated widespread national news media attention.
+Dan is available to serve as the press relations spokesperson in important civil rights and public justice cases.
+He pioneered the right of American news journalists to protect their confidential news sources and successfully represented The New York Times in the Pentagon Papers Case.
 Dan strongly believes in "the people’s right to know”.

 Serving as Mock Trial Counsel or Judge

-During his forty-year legal career, Daniel has avoided becoming involved in Mock Trials of significant public issues, instead focusing on initiating and prosecuting actual cases seeking to address - and successfully resolve - those issues.
-However, now that Dan is entering a new phase of his career, during which he is putting greater emphasis on teaching, writing, public speaking and consulting on other cases, Dan will be available to serve as either Trial Counsel or Judge in responsibly-conducted Mock Trials on issues of significant public interest.
+During his forty-year legal career, Daniel has avoided becoming involved in mock trials of significant public issues, instead focusing on initiating and prosecuting actual cases seeking to address - and successfully resolve - those issues.
+However, now that Dan is entering a new phase of his career, during which he is putting greater emphasis on teaching, writing, public speaking and consulting on other cases, Dan is available to serve as either trial counsel or judge in responsibly-conducted mock trials on issues of significant public interest.

 Public Interest Case Analysis

-Dan has evaluated and analyzed hundreds of potential public interest legal cases and public organizing projects during his career as General Counsel for the National Office of Social Ministry for The American Jesuit Order; as Chief Trial Counsel for the American Civil Liberties Union in the Rocky Mountain States and as President, General Counsel and Chief Trial Attorney for the Christic Institute in Washington, D.C. and the Romero Institute in California.
-Dan recommended taking to trial many of these cases only after conducting a thorough factual, legal, and financial analysis of their potential public interest impact.
+Dan has evaluated and analyzed hundreds of potential public interest legal cases and public organizing projects during his career as general counsel for the National Office of Social Ministry for The American Jesuit Order; as chief trial counsel for the American Civil Liberties Union in the Rocky Mountain States and as president, general counsel and chief trial attorney for the Christic Institute in Washington, D.C. and the Romero Institute in California.
+Dan recommended taking to trial many of the cases he has prosecuted only after conducting a thorough factual, legal, and financial analysis of their potential public interest impact.
 He disapproved many more cases due to their failure to “pass muster” with regard to one or more of these critical criteria.
-Dan is, therefore, available to assist public interest organizations, attorneys or or individual potential Plaintiffs interested in bringing public interest suits by conducting a feasibility analysis of the potential cases or projects involved.
+Dan is, therefore, available to assist public interest organizations, attorneys or individual plaintiffs interested in bringing public interest suits by conducting a feasibility analysis of the potential cases or projects involved.

 Please feel free to contact Dan if you wish to explore the possibility of contracting him for any of the above services.